Related use case

 Meet Ekopak, Belgium’s first renewable water supplier.
-To support its brand new ‘Water-as-a-Service’ business model, the company required a scalable software platform for process data collecting, machine monitoring and dashboarding.
-In two years’ time, Factry’s Historian software has become an essential part of Ekopak, with a notable positive impact on every aspect of the business: from process improvement to sales and invoicing.
+To support its new ‘Water-as-a-Service’ business model, the company required a scalable software platform for process data acquisition, machine monitoring and dashboarding.
+In two years’ time, Factry Historian has become an essential part of Ekopak, with a notable positive impact on every aspect of the business: from process improvement to sales and invoicing.
+“We could not be happier with our choice”, says CEO Pieter Loose.

 Factry Historian allows us to follow-up any installation online.
 It gives us a perfect insight into how our installations are running.